DavidCBeach/DavidCBeach.github.io/index.md

 The next project I worked on was a machine learning video interpreter quality evaluation system.
 A big part of  LanguageLine Solution's business is its video interpretation service and it is very important that interpreters maintain a certain level visual quality.
 The old system in place to ensure interpreter quality control was to have employees manually look through screen captures of interpreters and signify any quality deviations.
 My solution was to build a neural network using Keras along with an accompanying dataset categorization website.
 This modal was able to detect quality issues, such as improper lighting, incorrect positioning, and improper clothing, using screenshots of employees' video feeds.
 The model was able to properly identify over 85% of all guideline violations using real-world data.

-**Technologies Used:** Python, Scikit-Learn, Keras, Flask, HTML, CSS, JavaScript, JQuery
+**Technologies Used:** Python, Scikit-Learn, Keras, Flask, HTML, CSS, JavaScript, JQuery, ElasticSearch

 * * *
 ## Projects